This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 How is PFPS diagnosed?

 Your healthcare provider will examine your knee and ask about your symptoms.
-He may move your legs in different directions to check for pain, and to see how your kneecap moves.
+He or she may move your legs in different directions to check for pain, and to see how your kneecap moves.
 You may also need the following:

 - An x-ray, CT, or MRI may show damage to your knee and the tissues that surround it.
 You may be given contrast liquid to help your knee show up better in the pictures.
 Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.
 Do not enter the MRI room with anything metal.
 Metal can cause serious injury.
 Tell the healthcare provider if you have any metal in or on your body.

 - Arthroscopy may be used to look inside your knee.
 Healthcare providers use a scope (thin, bendable tube with a light and camera on the end) to examine your knee.